Pickup truck smashes into brick porch of E. State Blvd. home

 The pickup truck was pulled from the home’s front yard about an hour later.
 It’s unclear if the driver was hurt in the crash.

-Eastbound State Blvd. was closed while crews cleaned up the crash, but has since reopened.
+Eastbound lanes of State Boulevard were closed while crews cleaned up the crash, but has since reopened.